GeoffKellyNC/job-tracker-app/README.md

 ### NEW FEATURES AND CHANGES 04/16/2022
 - [x] Fixed bug where duplicate companies would show in companies list on stats page
 - [x] Fixed View list button to change to grid view when clicked.
+- [x] Changed App Theme and various other styling to match the new theme.